sudoTinaW/sudotinaw.github.io/_posts/2020-04-06-two-pointer.md

 	* a - b or b - a, the result is the same.
 Therefore, target can be treated as positive all the time.
     * How to write a Comparator
     * Since the question requires return indexes, and we need to sort.
 Here we introduce Pair object to encapsulate the index and nums[index].
-    * Since left pointer is moving, its boundary needs to tested all the time before it is used.
+    * Since left pointer is moving inside a while loop, its boundary needs to tested all the time before it is used.

           public int[] twoSum7(int[] nums, int target) {
            int[] result = new int[2];